$425 Million Google Class Action Lawsuit: Do You Qualify for a Payout?

 Even if you have access to privacy settings on a particular app, website or service, there’s a good chance your data is still being collected, if not by the website itself, by the Google Analytics code embedded in approximately 55% to 70% of websites.

-- Limit the number of apps you download to your mobile devices.
-And, regularly uninstall apps that you no longer use.
+- Limit the number of apps you download to your mobile devices, and regularly uninstall apps that you no longer use.

 - Make use of whatever privacy controls a website or app does offer.
 When you get that cookie notice upon landing on a website, look carefully for your options to turn off as many tracking settings as the website allows you to.
-Upon signing up for a service or downloading an app, go to the account settings and turn on any privacy settings that you can.
-Check back regularly for new privacy settings as these do change periodically.
+When signing up for a service or downloading an app, go to the account settings and turn on any privacy settings that you can.
+Check back regularly for new privacy settings as these change periodically.

 - Use a virtual private network (VPN), a type of software that encrypts your online activity and obscures your location when browsing the internet.

 Get more consumer news and other personal finance insights straight to your inbox.
-Subscribe to our daily newsletter, A Step Ahead.
+Subscribe to our newsletter, A Step Ahead.

 Related content